 A side benefit is that charts & other flat items can now be stored underneath.

-Eyebrows over the stern hatches
+Eyebrows over the Stern Hatches

 We have seen others install canvas flaps to prevent water from dripping thru the top edge during light rain or when you first open the hatch after rain.
 I think these are slick.
 They are Seaworthy Goods #26-R Port Visors.
 Constructed of Lexan & easily installed with included 3M VHB tape (no screws).
 Before mounting, carefully move around to get the placement right.
 Too far up & they won’t work as well – too far down & you’ll only be able to open the hatch a couple of inches.
 Keep in mind that even perfectly placed you will still only be able to open the hatch partially!

 Our hatches are almost always open a few inches & rain doesn’t get in unless a strong wind from the side.
 After 7 years, they still look like new!

 Rear Seating with Grill